Kiranreddy45/adelaide-bunnings-expansion/README.md

 The repository is organized in folders that reflect the project's evolution:

-Phase 0b — National Expansion Model ⭐ (most recent, the centerpiece)
+Phase 0b — National Expansion Model (most recent, the centerpiece)

-Folder: Bunnings suburb selection/ (or whichever folder name you used)
+Folder: Bunnings suburb selection

 Trains an XGBoost model on the rest of Australia (2,129 SA2s, 279 positives), validates blind on Adelaide (102 SA2s, 13 positives).
 Compared 8 model families via 5-fold cross-validation on PR-AUC (the right metric for top-of-list ranking on imbalanced data), tuned the winner with GridSearchCV (405 model fits), and held Adelaide out completely until final scoring.